 Sometimes, I go overboard by indulging their wants instead of respecting their needs.

-I let them stay up later than they should, let them have a piece of candy or donut, or buy things they don’t really need.
+I let them stay up later than they should, have too much screen time, let them have a piece of candy or a donut, or buy things they don’t really need.

-Because I love them, I want my Grandkids to be happy.
+Because we love them, Grandparents want Grandkids to be happy.

 Make your life easier.